-The Enforcement Branch of Building and Energy is responsible for detecting and investigating matters involving alleged breaches of the building and plumbing laws.
-The branch also receives and investigates complaints about disciplinary matters relating to registered building service providers and licensed plumbers.
+The Enforcement Branch of Building and Energy is responsible for detecting and investigating matters involving alleged breaches of the building laws.
+The Branch also receives and investigates complaints about disciplinary matters relating to registered building service providers and approved owner-builders.
 The Enforcement Branch is not involved in resolving individual disputes.

 Should your complaint seek redress in relation to a home building work contract or the carrying out of a regulated building service, please refer to the dispute resolution page of this website.

-How to make a complaint about a breach of the building or plumbing laws or a disciplinary matter
+How to make a complaint about a breach of the building laws or a disciplinary matter

-If you have information about a possible breach of a building or plumbing law or a disciplinary matter you can notify Building and Energy via the following details:
+If you have information about a possible breach of a building law or a disciplinary matter you can notify Building and Energy via the following details:

 Building and Energy